 Each registry has its own policy and there are differences in requirements around processing Inter-RIR transfers.
 For the most part, all of the participating registries support transfers of IPv4 address space and autonomous system numbers (ASN), including legacy.
 Inter-RIR transfers take longer to complete because of the manual processing and collaboration requirement between RIRs involved with completing them.
+Whether you are looking to buy or sell across regions, Prefixx manages the entire cross-registry process.

 No action required from the recipient side until the source RIR is ready to process the transfer.
 As soon as the source has determined that a block is eligible for out-of-RIR transfer, they will contact the destination RIR for the next part of the process.
 The destination RIR will contact the recipient LIR for more information.
 RIPE does not charge any transfer fees.